smemsh/field/readme.rst

   -0, --null         irs is a '\0' char
   -z, --zero         ors is a '\0' char
-  -r, --regex        positional ifs is a python regex -G, --noedges      discard initial or trailing empty fields -e, --noempty      discard empty fields within a record -E, --noblanks     discard blank records with no fields -N, --noendrec     skip ors after last record was emitted -l, --flushrecs    do individual writes every record
+  -r, --regex        positional ifs is a python regex -P, --purge        purge output records that would be empty -G, --noedges      discard initial or trailing empty fields -e, --noempty      discard empty fields within a record -E, --noblanks     discard blank input records with no fields -N, --noendrec     skip ors after last record was emitted -l, --flushrecs    do individual writes every record